Tech-at-DU/d3-tutorial/14-Pack/readme.md

 ## d3.hierarch()

 Some data is hierarchical.
-D3 can handle and display this type of data provided it is arranged in a hierarchy.
+D3 can handle and display this type of data provided it is arranged in a hierarchical data structure.

 Arrays/Lists are flat for example: